-Intended outcome Success criteria Significantly improve, and then sustain, better attendance of all students especially for the cohort whom are disadvantaged.
-Sustained high attendance will be demonstrated by: • the overall absence rate for all pupils being no more than 7%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 10% the percentage of all pupils who are per- sistently absent being below 25% and the figure among disadvantaged pupils being no more than 5% lower than their peers Significantly improve attainment and progress at the end of Key Stage Four of disadvantaged students especially within the Sustained improvement in the outcomes and progress at the end of Key Stage Four will be demonstrated by: EBacc subjects.
-Our disadvantaged students will have an average attainment 8 score of 4.5 25% of students who are disadvantaged will have a strong pass in the EBacc subjects Our students whom are disadvantaged will have a progress score of at least zero Significantly improve the percentage of students reading at their chronological especially for the cohort whom are Sustained improvement in reading ages for all students who are currently below their chronological reading age demonstrated by: disadvantaged.
-100% of students who are not reading at their chronological age receiving appropri- ate intervention 100% of Year 7s supported to catch up by the end of their first year and develop a reading age of 10.5 as a minimum.
-Significantly improve the behaviour, wellbeing and emotional regulation of all students Sustained improvement in behaviour and well being demonstrated by: especially for the cohort whom are disadvantaged.
-A 50% reduction in the number of FTEs issued and the gap between the rate of FTE for non-disadvantaged and disadvantaged students to have been eliminated Qualitative data from student and family voice and teacher observations that evi- dences higher levels of wellbeing Improve the number of students who are going into full time education, training or employment at the end of KS4.
-Sustained improvement in the number of students going into full time education, training or employment will be demonstrated by: A reduction of the NEET % to the national average of 4% The elimination of any gap between the non disadvantaged and disadvantaged cohort.
+Intended outcome Success criteria Significantly improve, and then sustain, better attendance of all students especially for the Sustained high attendance will be demonstrated by: cohort who are disadvantaged. the overall absence rate shows an improving picture for all pupils when compared to the last academic year.
+For our disadvantage students we would see a pause (and reduction) in the attendance gap compared to non-disadvantaged.
+The percentage of all pupils who are persistently absent being below 25% and the figure among disadvantaged pupils being no more than 5% lower than their peers.
+Significantly improve attainment and progress at the end of Key Stage Four of disadvantaged students especially within the Sustained improvement in the outcomes and progress at the end of Key Stage Four will be demonstrated by: EBacc subjects.
+Our disadvantaged students will have an average attainment 8 score that shows the gap between PP and non-PP is reducing; above the national average by the end of 2024.
+An increasing number of students who are disadvantaged will have a strong pass in the EBacc subjects.
+Our students who are disadvantaged will have a progress score that is no different than the non-PP cohort.
+End of cycle data will show and upward trend of PP v non-PP. The average attain- ment gap for this cohort will decrease per cycle.
+Significantly improve the percentage of students reading at their chronological especially for the cohort who are disadvantaged.
+Sustained improvement in reading ages for all students who are currently below their chronological reading age demonstrated by:

+100% of students who are not reading at their chronological age receiving appropriate intervention 80%+% of Year 7's supported to catch up by the end of their first year and develop a reading age of 10.5 as a minimum.
+Significantly improve the behaviour, wellbeing and emotional regulation of all students especially for the cohort who are disadvantaged.
+Sustained improvement in behaviour and well being demonstrated by: • A substantial reduction in the number of FTEs issued and the gap between the rate of FTE for non-disadvantaged and disadvantaged students to have been eliminated. • Qualitative data from student and family voice and teacher observations that evidences higher levels of wellbeing.
+Improve the number of students who are going into full time education, training or employment at the end of KS4.
+Sustained improvement in the number of students going into full time education, training or employment will be demonstrated by: • A reduction of the NEET % to the national average of 4%. • The elimination of any gap between the non-disadvantaged and disadvantaged cohort.